Inverse problem for Lagrangian mechanics: Applying Douglas' theorem

 conditions.
 Thus, it is possible that (H1) and (A) together imply that the Lagrangian function is singular.
 As of 2006, there is no general theorem to circumvent this difficulty in arbitrary dimension, although certain special cases have been resolved.

 A second avenue of attack is to see whether the system (E) admits a submersion onto a lower-dimensional system and to try to "lift" a Lagrangian for the lower-dimensional system up to the higher-dimensional one.
 This is not really an attempt to solve the Helmholtz conditions so much as it is an attempt to construct a Lagrangian and then show that its Euler-Lagrange equations are indeed the system (E).

+Recently, methods have been developed to incorporate symmetry information directly into the inverse problem of the calculus of variations.
+By combining the Helmholtz conditions involved in the inverse problem with relations derived from Noether's identity, it is possible to reconstruct Lagrangians that reproduce given equations of motion while ensuring the presence of prescribed symmetries.